Undertone0809/Undertone0809/README.md

 Hi, I’m [@Zeeland](https://github.com/Undertone0809), an open source community advocate.

-I’m interested in Computer Science, NLP, DeepLearning and Iot development.
+I’m interested in LLM & Agent, Computer Science, DeepLearning and Iot development.

 I have been playing research related to LLM and prompt engineering recently.
 Multi-Modality artificial intelligence and AGI are both intersting researchs ~

-Should you need anything, reach me at zeeland@foxmail.com.
+Should you need anything, reach me at zeeland4work@gmail.com.

 For all things, know that I'm here for you.
 You are not alone.
 Looking forward to doing some interesting things with you.